 (Local Marketing Institute)

 Reviews can make or break your business.
 Nearly 80% of consumers trust online reviews more than recommendations made by their friends or family.
-Moreover, reviews account for 7% of the total ranking factors and user-generated content also gets you extra points with Google.
+Moreover, reviews account for 16% and 6% of the ranking factors for local pack and localized organic results, respectively.
 A recent SEO industry report found out that businesses with at least 4 starts on GMB outrank the others by 11%.